 "... an excellent piece of work in reconciling/synergizing seemingly opposed viewpoints and philosophies."

-Steaphen's book Be and Become has given me greater insights into the mystery of life.
-I am now able to use Steaphen's ideas with my personal coaching of business executives."
+Stephen's book Be and Become has given me greater insights into the mystery of life.
+I am now able to use Stephen's ideas with my personal coaching of business executives."

 Borrowing from the quantum metaphors of the previous century, Pirie demolishes the old Darwinian saw and replaces it with a shining and hopeful spiritual vision.

 The Table of One and All (TOA) is arguably the most profound and pragmatic philosophical insight of the last 100 years.

 In his landmark text, The Fifth Discipline, Peter Senge argues for great models for thinking.
 Stephen Pirie is brilliant at offering models to give insight and interpretation to many disciplines in a complex world.
 Stephen's representations of phenomena in the personal arena for example, support the success principles of thought leaders such as Napoleon Hill

 Stephen's work (and his book Be and Become) is the most outrageous, but rational material I've encountered.
 It certainly caused me to rethink my management philosophies."

 "... an excellent work with much insight and astute observations ... before its time."